ingolemo/python-lenses/readme.md

 If you have two lenses, you can join them together using the `add_lens` method.
-Joining lenses means that one of the lenses is placed "inside" of the other so that the focus of one lens is fed into other one as its the state:
+Joining lenses means that one of the lenses is placed "inside" of the other so that the focus of one lens is fed into the other one as its the state:

 	>>> first = lens()[0]
 	>>> second = lens()[1]